kritzikratzi/ofxMightyUI/readme.md

 - ☐ test android (+retina)
 - ☐ test ios (+retina)
 - ☑︎ test windows (is there retina?)
-- ☐ finish textfield overlays --> or make simple textfield?
+- ☐ finish textfield overlays --> or make simple textfield? --> look into stb_textedit https://github.com/nothings/stb/blob/master/stb_textedit.h
 - ☐ stupid mobile rotation issues
 - ☐ see if i can depend on the "proper" ofxFontStash<br>Don't care for now.
 Waiting for fontstash2 to look
 - ☑︎ cleanup include structure. how does it even compile?
 - ☑︎ make a basic example
 - ☐ window size is very confused until the window is resized once (esp one windows)
-- ☐ possible speed gain when combining textureatlas of fontstash and mui ui elements? (no switching textures -> drawArrays becomes non blocking?)
+- ☐ possible speed gain when combining textureatlas of fontstash and mui ui elements? (no switching textures -> drawArrays becomes non blocking?) --> better to collect draw commands as long as possible.
 - clean up layouting mess --> getting there

 TODO OSX:

-- ☐ what is needed for the user to enable retina? [should be supported] -> add the high resolution capable option to the plist
+- ☑︎ what is needed for the user to enable retina? [should be supported] -> add the high resolution capable option to the plist
 - **Copy Resources**: ```cp -R ../../../addons/ofxMightyUI/bin/data/* "$TARGET_BUILD_DIR/$PRODUCT_NAME.app/Contents/Resources/"``` can this be done with projectgen?  --> not at the moment. not gonna mess around to get this to work.

 TODO WINDOWS: